 As well as many schools following British, American and international curriculums, there are German, Italian, Pakistani and Filipino foundations, serving the children of nationals working in the desert kingdom.

-A total of eight schools are accredited by the Council of International Schools, while the Council of British International Schools has two members.
-There are 11 IB World Schools that offer the International Baccalaureate Diploma, including five authorised to teach three stages of the IB programme.
-In every IB school, the medium of instruction is English.
+A total of 10 schools are accredited by the Council of International Schools, while the Council of British International Schools has three members.
+There are 28 IB World Schools, of which 15 offer the International Baccalaureate Diploma and six teach all three stages of the IB curriculum.

 International schools are divided into two types: those owned by Saudi citizens, which are supervised by the Ministry of Education and must conform to its regulations, such as mandatory segregation by gender, and those owned by foreign nationals, which are not.